Real estate appraisal: Russia

+The majority of property valuations in the country are typically conducted to meet legal requirements outlined in the Federal Valuation Law, with the most recent amendment taking place in 2016.
+Additionally, other related laws, such as the Joint Stock Companies Law, outline over 20 instances where valuations are mandated.
+These mandatory cases include valuations for purposes such as privatization, securing loans, handling bankruptcy and liquidation proceedings, among others.

+Before the year 2000, valuations for corporate financial reporting held greater significance.
+However, this changed when the national accounting regulator discontinued its promotion of the accounting fair value option.
+Currently, the government is in the process of outsourcing the mass appraisal of properties for taxation purposes to professional valuation institutions.

 Adjudication of valuer-certified estimates of value in case of the onset of disputes is conducted through the Experts Councils of valuers' SROs.
 Official courts tend to concur with the resolutions of such Councils.
 In some rare instances the imprimatur of SRO's Experts Councils is also required for a valuation done by a particular valuer to enter into effect.

 The technical details of practice of real estate valuers in Russia are aligned with the international pattern.
 Members of the Russian Society of Appraisers formerly were bound by the observance of the International Valuation Standards.
 There also exists a set of 14 general-purpose government-developed "Federal Valuation Standards" (FSOs 1,2,3 --are the general valuation standards first adopted in 2007 (and revised 2015) and covering Terms of engagement and Valuation report content requirements, FSOs 7–11 are asset-specific standards adopted in 2015, while FSO 9 is currently the only purpose-specific standard in the set dealing with valuations of property for loan security purposes; the last two FSO standards adopted in 2016 cover determination of investment and liquidation values, however, they do not touch on the methodology for determining these values, only scraping the reporting requirements).
-In view of the international conformity drive in the latest round of FSO standards setting, general requirements in the new FSO standards are close to those in the International Valuation standards set, however they can be more specific on occasion and mandate compulsory disclosure of uncertainty in valuation reports using the interval/range format.
+In view of the international conformity drive in the latest round of FSO standards setting, general requirements in the new FSO standards are close to those in the International Valuation standards set; however, they can be more specific on occasion and mandate compulsory disclosure of uncertainty in valuation reports using the interval/range format.